-CDBG funds for capital improvements are allocated based development of priority areas reflecting specific needs in low- and moderate-income areas as identified in such initiatives as the Downtown

-Housing Initiative and the Promise Zone.
+CDBG funds for capital improvements are allocated based on development of priority areas reflecting specific needs in low- and moderate-income areas as identified by the City through department specific initiatives and SHRA through the Promise Zone.

 The City of Sacramento strives to make all of its programs and activities available to eligible low and moderate-income residents regardless of sex, gender identity, race, religious background, or disability.
 As a result, many programs, including emergency repair, affordable housing and public services, will be available to residents countywide.
 The majority of public services funded through CDBG are available citywide.
 Projects that do have a specific, pre-determined geographic location are often located in or near areas of minority concentration.